nancyc0337/sep10-freedom-project/blog/entry03.md

 The 1st skill I learned during this process is **Organization**.

-During the process of part A, part B, Freedom Project Content, we organized our notes by using bullet points.
+During the process of part A, part B and the Freedom Project Content, we organized our notes by using bullet points.
+Whenever I made a new bullet point, I click `shift` and `8` on my keyboard.
+Then I click `space` on my keyboard.
+If I want to make a sub-bullet point, I first make a bullet point, then I click the `tab` on my keyboard.

+Outcome (Example):

+* My Schedule
+  * Algebra II
+    * Mr. Rubin
+  * BHP (Big History Honors Project)
+    * Ms. Musacchio
+  * Lunch
+  * AP World History
+    * Mr. Shapiro
+  * Spanish
+    * Mr. Galland
+  * SEP
+    * Mr. Mueller
+  * ELA
+    * Mr. Lewis
+    * Ms. Plumb
+  * Chemistry
+    * Mr. Wong
+    * Mr. Eldebek
+  * Yoga
+    * Mr. Morton

 2) Creativity